Aneurysm embolization: coiling, stenting, flow diversion

 Aneurysm rebleeding after coiling is higher immediately after the procedure (1.9% within 30 days).
 Between 30 days and 1 year, the rebleeding rate is 0.6% .

 What are the results?

 The long-term success of endovascular coiling to treat aneurysms is about 80 to 85%.
-Aneurysm recurrence after coiling occurs in 34% of patients [3,4].
-Recurrence happens if coils do not completely block off the aneurysm or if the coils become compacted within the aneurysm.
+Aneurysm recurrence after coiling occurs in 20% of patients .
+Recurrence happens if coils do not completely block off the aneurysm or if the coils become compacted within the aneurysm (Fig. 9).
 A recurrence may not be significant enough to require additional treatment.
 If a major portion of the aneurysm remains unfilled, additional coils or a surgical clip can be placed to stop the growth.
-Overall, 10% of patients will undergo a second treatment to place additional coils, usually within the first year.
+Overall, 5-10% of patients will undergo a second treatment to place additional coils, usually within the first year.

 Because the risk of aneurysm recurrence after endovascular coiling is higher than surgical clipping, all patients with coiled aneurysms are advised to return after 6, 12, and 24 months for a diagnostic angiogram to monitor for a residual or recurring aneurysm.
 A patient whose aneurysm ruptured should be checked earlier at 3 months.
-Angiography is an invasive procedure and has risks.
-However, a 2008 study showed the risk for complications associated with angiographic monitoring of coiled aneurysms is low .
+Angiography is an invasive procedure, however the risk for complications with angiographic monitoring of coiled aneurysms is low .

 A patient whose coiled aneurysm recurred and was retreated should be checked once a year for 3 more years (years 3, 4, and 5) with MRA.